 29 Jun Deloitte outlines strategy imperatives for the future of risk management

-According to Deloitte, risk management is about to enter a new era; and, unsurprisingly, this transformation is expected come with considerable challenges for financial institutions.
+According to Deloitte, risk management is about to enter a new era.
+Unsurprisingly, this transformation is expected to come with considerable challenges for financial institutions.
 With this in mind, the paper outlines six key imperatives for managing risk in financial services in the future.
 It goes on to delineate several focus areas for accelerating organisational change within financial institutions, offering a highly persuasive endorsement.
 For your convenience, the aforementioned imperatives and levers for driving change as advocated by Deloitte have been briefly summarised below.
-Readers that would like to gain deeper insight into this topic should refer to the original report [see link below] by Deloitte.
+Readers that would like to gain deeper insight into this topic should refer to the original report by Deloitte.

 Imperatives for managing risk in the future

 With greater uncertainty over the direction of regulation, the future of trade agreements and alliances, and the potential for fintech start-ups to disrupt traditional financial businesses, strategic risk will demand increased attention from senior executives, supported by an improved ability to identify strategic risks and analyse the potential impact of said risks on the organisation.
 In addition to helping the institution to better manage strategic risk, these improved capabilities also provide valuable insights that can play an instrumental role in helping an institution achieve its strategic objectives.

 2 | Rethink the three lines of defence and risk alignment

 Institutions should consider restructuring and eliminating overlapping responsibilities across the three lines of defense.
 Specifically, organisations should ensure that each business unit takes full ownership of the risks present in its area, thus allowing the risk management function to focus fully on its risk control role through improved oversight.